jiahaoecon/webpage/_pages/about.md

 ​​My research interests center on econometrics, with a particular focus on high-dimensional methods (e.g., bootstrap and jackknife) for panel and time series data.
 I am also interested in robust inference for panel models, unobserved heterogeneous effects, fixed effects (individual or time-specific), and one-way or multiway clustered dependence.

+My long-term goal is to bridge the gap between econometric theory and empirical practice by delivering inference tools that are both robust and easy to implement.

 I am very fortunate to be advised by Prof. Koomla Ulrich Hounyo.

 Please feel free to reach me at  `jlin28@albany.edu` .